hue881/hue881.github.io/mcs/2026/summer/account/index.md

 > **No worries if you can't finish in time** — we'll have a temporary shared Drive folder and a backup Scratch login ready, so no child is blocked on day one.

 Questions or stuck?
+Text or email me.
-Just reply here — happy to walk you through it!
+Also happy to walk you through it!
 Thanks so much 😊

 ## Backup Resources (keep on hand)